IIAnokhin/nest-typeorm-vue/README.md

 sudo service mysql start

+sudo mysql

+create database <your base>

+And substitute your data into the app.module.ts

 Run the application Open another terminal and still within the blog-backend project directory run the application with:

 npm run start:dev